e-District House

 We give 100 percent.
 We cover all costs from our own dues, ensuring that all donated funds go to the causes.
 Transparency and accountability operate at every level; in fact, The Financial Times has ranked Lions Clubs International Foundation the “best among non-government organizations worldwide with which to work.”

 We do it ourselves.
 We do whatever is necessary to help our local communities and our global network.
 We are proud to be more than a “check-writing” organization.
-Whether that means raising money or rolling up our sleeves, we do it all on our time.
+Whether that means raising money or rolling up our sleeves, we do it all in our time.

 We are rich in heritage and pride.
-We are proud that our organization is close to a century old, and that it has a distinguished history of doing good works for the world.
+We are proud that our organization is close to a century old, and that it has a distinguished history of doing good work for the world.
 Local communities respect and trust their clubs, both because those clubs are made up of neighbors and friends who have a long record of support, and because of the Lions Clubs International name and legacy.

 We are in good company.
 We have fun in our clubs.
 And when we meet fellow Lions for the first time, we treat them like old friends.